 The My Son Sanctuary is home to the fascinating remains of ancient Hindu temples.
-Walking through the UNESCO World Heritage Site is a dramatic experience as you take in the spectacular structures, some of which date as far back in the 4th century.
+Walking through the UNESCO World Heritage Site is a dramatic experience as you take in the spectacular structures, some of which date as far back as the 4th century.
 It is easily accessible by a one-hour car ride for a day trip from Hoi An.

 Linh Phuoc Pagoda

 Linh Phuoc Pagoda is covered in intricate mosaics and statues made of all kinds of materials- from glass to terracotta to cobblestone.
 As you walk through the pagoda you can take in the beauty of the colors and details before ascending to the third floor for exquisite views.

 Dalat is a great spot to book an adventure tour in a unique and inspiring setting.
 Go tubing, biking, or hiking along the rivers, waterfalls, and dirt roads.
 Or kick it up a notch and get your heart pounding with one of the many canyoning and white water rafting experience options.